core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The registrant-ep includes the same registration parameters in the POST request as it would per {{registration}}.
 The registration base URI of the registration is taken from the registrant-ep's network address (as is default with regular registrations).

-The Resource Directory MUST NOT query the registrant-ep's data before sending the response; this is to accommodate very limited endpoints.
+The Resource Directory needs to query the registrant-ep's discovery resource to determine the success of the operation.
-The success condition only indicates that the request was valid (i.e. the passed parameters are valid per se), not that the link data could be obtained or parsed or was successfully registered into the RD.
+It SHOULD keep a cache of the discovery resource and not query it again as long as it is fresh.

+(This is to accomodate constrained registrant devices that can not process an incoming and outgoing request at the same time.
+Registrants MUST be able to serve a GET request to `/.well-known/core` after having requested registration.
+Constrained devices MAY regard the initial request as temporarily failed when a GET request comes in, and retry later when the RD already has a cached representation of their discovery resources.
+Then the RD can reply immediately.)

 The simple registration request interface is specified as follows: